bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/05-leap.md

 If the unit is OK, we can continue!
 Now we need to solvate it and add counterions to neutralise the system.

 To solvate the system, we can use 2 different commands: `solvateOct` and `solvateBox`.
-These commands differ in the shape of the resulting simulation box: the first command creates a truncated octaedron solvation box and the second a cubic solvation box.
-Despite truncated octaedric boxes being smaller and compatible with globular proteins, we are going to use `solvateBox` because CP2K only allows orthorombic boxes.
+These commands differ in the shape of the resulting simulation box: the first command creates a truncated octahedron solvation box and the second a cubic solvation box.
+Despite truncated octahedric boxes being smaller and compatible with globular proteins, we are going to use `solvateBox` because CP2K only allows orthorombic boxes.

 Last but not least, we need to neutralise the system by adding counterions.
 To this end, we will add Na+ and Cl- ions until our box reaches the correct charge.
 This is done with the `addions2` command.